 Benefits of Insurance

-3. Motor Insurance:These are mandatory legal requirements in India, and you must have them if you own a two-wheeler or a four-wheeler.
-It is compulsory to avail of third-party liability motor insurance.
-However, you can have a comprehensive package to get covered against the various risks of damage with the personal accidental cover.
+Motor Insurance:A motor insurance is mandatory for those who own a vehicle in India.
+It is compulsory to avail of a third-party liability motor insurance.
+However, you can have a comprehensive package – personal accident cover that offers coverage against the risks of damage.

 Such insurance plans will help you stay afloat even after a costly mishap or calamity.